 Bangor is at the heart of collaborative low carbon, energy, and environmental research in Wales.

-The University is home to the pan-Wales, Sêr Cymru ‘National Research Network for Low Carbon, Energy and Environment’.
-This supports collaborative research into the interactions between land, water, food, and energy production.
+The University is home to the pan-Wales, Sêr Cymru ‘National Research Network for Low Carbon, Energy and Environment’ and the Sêr Cymru Nuclear Futures Institute.
+The network supports collaborative research into the interactions between land, water, food, and energy production.
 It is a network of over 36 partner organisations made up of research institutions, government bodies, SMEs, industry partners and over 80 researchers, focusing on sustainable intensification, low-carbon energy pathways, developing the bio-economy, alongside the mitigation and impact of climate change.

-Examples of its research output include the quantification, optimisation, and environmental impacts of marine renewable energy and Geo-Carb-Cymru, a project which is assessing, characterising, and enhancing geothermal energy in Wales.
+Examples of its research output include the quantification, optimisation, and environmental impacts of marine renewable energy and Geo-Carb-Cymru; a collaboration across the UK leading to the Royal Society report on “Nuclear Cogeneration: civil nuclear in a low-carbon future”; part of the a consortium working on the BEIS funded Advanced Modular Reactor competition; a number of projects initiated through the Nuclear Innovation Programme; and a project which is assessing, characterising and enhancing geothermal energy in Wales.

 Bangor University has many specific research groups advancing the sustainable energy agenda in their own ways.
 Examples include: